 Getting potential prospects to read your titles and descriptions is vital.
 Needless to say, YouTube thumbnails are what the viewers first notice in your video search results.
 It can make or break your video content.

-Studies have shown that Facebook posts that are shorter in length tend to receive more likes, comments and shares compared to longer ones.
-The optimal length of a Facebook post is considered between 40 and 80 characters.
-Posts that contain 40 characters or less earn 86% more engagement.
-So the key is to keep your posts short and concise.
+Studies have shown that Facebook posts that are shorter in length tend to receive more likes, comments, and shares than longer ones.
+The ideal length for a Facebook post is between 40 and 80 characters.
+Posts that have 40 characters or less have been found to get 86% more engagement.
+Therefore, it is recommended to keep your posts brief and to the point.

 LinkedIn is a professional networking platform many businesses rely on to gather valuable industry information.
-If your LinkedIn post is longer than 100 characters, the excess content gets cut off and users have to click ‘see more’ to read full message.
+If your LinkedIn post is longer than 100 characters, the excess content gets cut off and users have to click ‘see more’ to read the full message.
 So it makes sense to keep your LinkedIn status updates under 100 characters or 25 words – this ensures that all of your full messages get seen as the audience skims through their feed.

 In this chapter, we will explain how to create your social media strategy, step by step to make the most of your efforts.